-Sacred Heart University DHCON students are expected to demonstrate consistently the professional behaviors listed below.
+Sacred Heart University nursing students are expected to demonstrate consistently the professional behaviors listed below.
 Failure to demonstrate one or more professional behaviors may be cause for disciplinary action, including warning, probation, course failure, or recommendation for dismissal from the program.
 Student's questions regarding the SHU Nursing Professional Behaviors listed below should be discussed with course faculty and/or academic advisors.
 Students are expected to uphold the ethical standards of the nursing profession.
-A copy of the Code of Ethics for Nurses can be found on the American Nurse Association website: http://www.nursingworld.org/codeofethics.
+A copy of the Code of Ethics for Nurses can be found on the American Nurses Association website.

+Nursing Professional Behaviors

-Nursing Professional Behaviors: The student must consistently demonstrate the following behaviors ONLINE and IN clinical settings:
+The student must consistently demonstrate the following behaviors online and in clinical/fieldwork settings: